Francesco Bronzino

 - SIGMETRICSInferring Streaming Video Quality from Encrypted Traffic: Practical Models and Deployment ExperienceProceedings of the ACM on Measurement and Analysis of Computing Systems, 2019

-- SECScalability and Performance Evaluation of Edge Cloud Systems for Latency Constrained ApplicationsIn IEEE/ACM Symposium on Edge Computing (SEC), 2018
+- SECScalability and Performance Evaluation of Edge Cloud Systems for Latency Constrained ApplicationsIn IEEE/ACM Symposium on Edge Computing, 2018